 Udemy takes a more crowd-sourced approach to its courses, but it’s still nowhere near the free-for-all you get on something like YouTube.

 Courses are sold individually, and you can get a sense of the quality of each of them through student enrollment numbers and star ratings.
+The a la carte approach means you’re not on the hook for a subscription, and you don’t have the obligation to use it hanging over you.

 You can find their photography courses here.